 Parents/ carers should collect their child (and any craft work from their drawer) between 11:30 and 11:40 in the morning and and between 2.25 and 2.35pm or 3.20 and 3.30pm

 A child who is unwell should be kept at home, even if they want to come.
-It is appreciated if you could inform us of any absences by 09:30 or 13:30 otherwise the staff will phone home to establish a reason for absence.
-This is a directive from the City of Edinburgh Council.
+If your child is unwell, please let pre school know by 9.30 am.
 If your child has contracted an infectious disease such as Chicken Pox, please notify us immediately, and do not bring them to Pre School until they are better.

 Head lice can occur in the cleanest hair but early identification and treatment prevents a rapid spread.
 It is important that all parents and carers check each child’s head on a regular basis using a special comb.

 Independence is encouraged and develops gradually, but from the very beginning of nursery experience it really helps if children: